 The natural choice you have is to use this career setback as an opportunity to re-evaluate your options:

 - Re-energizing your efforts at your current employer or begin the process of marketing yourself to opportunities beyond your current company.

 - Seek to understand your blind spots that got you into this position and take steps to correct what needs correcting.

 - Seek a mentor to work with you on your resume and coverletter.

 - Reach out to your network to solicit their support in your job search

 - Use this situation as an opportunity to rebrand your image.

 Rebranding yourself is probably the most crucial step you can take.
 It involves learning how you are perceived and deciding how you want to be seen by others.
 Be intentional in this rebranding effort.
 It will require discipline and determination, but you will become a better person because if this work.
 Check out this article about personal branding: “Creating a Leadership Brand.”

-But, the most important thing you can do is take this message to heart; Never look at a career setback as permanent or defining.
-Take it as an opportunity to improve yourself and your place in the work world.
+But, the most important thing you can do is take this message to heart; Never look at a career setback as permanent or defining; take it as an opportunity to improve yourself and your place in the work world.